jam3gw/deep-research-assistant/README.md

    - Synthesizes the answers into a comprehensive explanation
    - Provides an interactive visualization of the question breakdown

+## Deep Research Assistant: Under the Hood

+The Deep Research Assistant uses a sophisticated recursive approach to handle complex research questions:

+### How It Works

+1. **Question Analysis**: When a question is submitted, the system first analyzes its complexity to determine if it needs to be broken down.
+2. **Recursive Breakdown**: Complex questions are intelligently divided into simpler sub-questions, which may be further broken down if needed (up to the maximum recursion depth).
+3. **Parallel Processing**: The system processes multiple sub-questions simultaneously to provide faster results.
+4. **Individual Answers**: Each leaf question (one that doesn't need further breakdown) receives its own detailed answer.
+5. **Answer Synthesis**: All individual answers are combined into a comprehensive, well-structured response to the original question.
+6. **Visualization**: The question tree visualization shows exactly how the question was broken down and answered.

+### Technical Implementation

+- **Recursive Algorithm**: The core of the system is a recursive algorithm that breaks down questions and processes them in a tree-like structure.
+- **Intelligent Validation**: The system validates that sub-questions are genuinely simpler than their parent questions and relevant to the original query.
+- **Parallel Processing**: Multiple sub-questions are processed concurrently using async/await patterns for efficiency.
+- **Exponential Backoff**: API calls include retry logic with exponential backoff to handle rate limiting and service overloads.
+- **Adaptive Response Generation**: Different types of questions receive different treatment (e.g., vague questions, broad topics, specific inquiries).

+### Example Questions to Try

+The system excels at handling complex, multi-faceted questions such as:

+1. "What are the economic and environmental impacts of renewable energy adoption globally?"
+2. "How has artificial intelligence influenced modern healthcare systems, and what ethical concerns have emerged?"
+3. "What are the psychological and sociological factors that contribute to the spread of misinformation on social media?"
+4. "How do different educational approaches affect childhood development and future career success?"
+5. "What are the most promising technologies for addressing climate change, and what are their limitations?"

 ## Architecture

 The application consists of: